Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Now, there are some requirements around this guarantee, such as a threshold initial score, but this is pretty cool.

 These packages accomplish this promise through additional live class work and 1-on-1 tutoring, with a focus on the toughest subjects.
-In terms of price, these packages start north of $2,000.
+In terms of price, these packages start at about $2,200.

 Course options and pricing current as of date of publication.